Marry You: Live performances and covers

 Mars has performed the song at several shows, first at the Bowery Ballroom in New York City on August 25, 2010.
 On November 6, 2011, Mars and his band performed it live at the 2011 MTV Europe Music Awards.
 He also sang it on December 8, 2012 for the 2012 edition of Jingle Bell Ball, an event annually held and promoted by Capital FM at the O2 Arena in London.
 Mars performed it during his debut world tour, The Doo-Wops & Hooligans Tour (2010–12) and on the Hooligans in Wondaland Tour (2011).
 He also sang it during The Moonshine Jungle Tour (2013–14) and on his debut concert residency, Bruno Mars at The Chelsea, Las Vegas (2013–15).
-It was also part of the setlist of the 24K Magic World Tour (2017–18).
+It was also part of the setlist of the 24K Magic World Tour (2017–18) and of Bruno Mars Live (2022-2024).

 The song has been covered several times, first on the "Furt" episode of the television show Glee, which aired on November 23, 2010.
 The show's cover version achieved moderate success by peaking at number 19 in Canada and number 32 in the United States.
 It reached number 27 in Australia and number 31 in Ireland.
 On January 1, 2013, the song was covered by Sunny, Sooyoung, and Yoona of South Korean girl group Girls' Generation for their comeback special, Girls' Generation's Romantic Fantasy.
 Rapper and actor Donald Glover, who performs music under the stage name Childish Gambino, sang a cover of the song in the film Magic Mike XXL.
 The cover appeared on the movie's soundtrack album, which was released on June 30, 2015.
 In 2020, American singer-songwriter Brynn Elliott, Christian Lalama and Forest Blakk covered "Marry You", in different instances, as part of the tenth anniversary of Mars's debut album.